 CBO provides budgetary and economic information in a variety of ways and at various points in the legislative process.
 All of CBO’s products apart from informal cost estimates for legislation being developed privately by Members of Congress or their staffs are available to the Congress and the public on CBO’s website.

-CBO’s reports on the economic and budget outcomes which incorporate the assumption that current law regarding federal spending and revenues generally remains in place.
+CBO regularly publishes projections of economic and budget outcomes which incorporate the assumption that current law regarding federal spending and revenues generally remains in place.
 Those baseline projections cover the 10-year period used in the Congressional budget process.
 Most of the reports on those projections also describe the differences between the current projections and previous ones; compare the economic forecast with those of other forecasters; and show the budgetary impact of some alternative policy assumptions.

 - Produced: Several times annually.
-The budget projections and economic forecast are generally issued each January and updated in August.
-In addition, the budget projections are updated in March.
+The budget projections and economic forecast are generally issued each January and updated in August; the budget projections are also generally updated in March.

 - Vist our budget and economic outlook page, or our pages on budget projections and economic projections.